mvolkmann/blog/src/smalltalk.md

 ## Windows

-You will be opening and using many windows.
+You will be opening and using many windows in the development environment.
-To open one, open the World menu and select a window type from the "Open" submenu.
+To open a window, open the World menu, hover over "Open" to display a submenu of window types, and click one of them.

-To close one, click its red circle button in the upper left or move the mouse cursor over the window and press cmd-w.
+To close a window, click its red circle button on the left side of its title bar.
+Alternatively, move the mouse cursor over the window and press cmd-w.

-The available windows include:
+The available windows, in the order listed, include:

 - Text Editor: for editing text other than Smalltalk source code
 - Workspace: for experimenting with code
-- Browser: for examining code (a.k.a System Browser)
+- Browser (a.k.a System Browser): for examining and editing code
-- Message Names: for determining which classes implement a given method
+- Message Names: for finding classes that implement a given method
 - Transcript: displays output
 - Installed Packages: lists all installed packages and allows more to be installed
 - Change Sorter: TODO: Describe this.
-- Process Browser: displays the state of all Smalltalk processes
+- Process Browser: displays the state of all Smalltalk processes and enables terminating them
 - Emergency Evaluator: TODO: Describe this.
 - File List: file explorer for viewing all local files and editing text files
 - SUnit Test Runner: for running unit tests and viewing the results